 One of the surprises that Carl and Dianne had recently experienced was that their son, David found a vintage 1955 Nautique in incredible condition and now sits in their showroom.
 As incredible as that story is, another White Lake Marine miracle story was finding a 1957 Nautique that was actually sold in the WLM showroom, purchased by a Dr. Abernathy.
 That boat is still awaiting restoration.

 Much has changed and much has been accomplished in the 70 years that this now booming business has been a regular business in White Lake.
-Their reach has gone global and on Sept.
-20 the reunion will bring many boat owners to the celebration.
+Their reach has gone global and Saturday some of that global reach came home to WLM.